UP210719/UP210719/U3/README.md

 *In this game you can select two players, player A and player B, where either "x" or "0" will be selected, it depends on the player's choice to previously play on the printed table by selecting the space in which they want to place their respective movement.*

 # **2-Things of consider**
-*>One player: The player will go first and then the intelligence assuming that the player will be "x" and the cpu "0".*
+*>One player: The player will go first and then the intelligence assuming that the player will be "0" and the CPU "X".*

-*>Vs someone: The machine recognizes that player one gets "x" and player two gets "0".*
+*>Vs someone: The machine recognizes that player one gets "0" and player two gets "X".*

 ## Possible mistake
 *This program may have some flaws since there will always be some vulnerability.